 Welcome back from the long weekend!
 I am working on a cake to share later this week and I realized we post a lot of cake recipes, and that many of you may not know exactly how to crumb coat a cake.
 It is something that's not always necessary when baking at home, but if you are trying to perfect your cake baking skills then this is something you'll want to learn.
 Crumb coating a cake is basically just that.
 You create a coat of frosting that holds in all the crumbs.
-This will help the crumbs not show in your outside layer of frosting, which will make your cake prettier!
-So here's some basic steps to crumb coating.
+This will help the crumbs stay hidden inside so they don't show on your outside layer of frosting, which will make your cake prettier!
+So here's some basic steps to crumb coat a cake.

 Have your cake baked and cooled.